jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.20 MeanFilter

-Performs a mean filter (low-pass filter) on an input image..
+Performs a mean filter (low-pass filter) on an input image.

 *Parameters*: